apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 ##### <a name="when-did-estimation-complete"/> When did estimation complete?

-When estimation terminates, either because of external cancellation or after a successful execution, the following messge is printed.
+When estimation terminates, either because of external cancellation or after a successful execution, the following message is printed.

 ```
 TarMK GC #2: estimation completed in 961.8 μs (0 ms). ${RESULT}